polvo/polvo/README.md

 ### Boot

 By default, Polvo will wrap all your `scripts` and `templates` in CJS module and register them all at startup.
-However, none will be required and therefore none will be initialized.
+However, none will be `require`d and therefore none will be initialized.

 You need to specify your app's entry point within the `boot` property.
-With this Polvo will do a simple require to this file at startup, after everything is registered.
+With this Polvo will do a simple `require` to this file at startup, after everything is registered.

 Following the config presented above, it'd be: